When your boyfriend has anger issues, it's important to communicate with him about it early and often.

 - Give Consequences for Behavior

-- Ask about Motivations
+- Ask About Motivations

 If your boyfriend wants to change their anger issues, excellent!
 Working with a therapist or in a therapy group is a good place to start.
 Long-term, the two of you may also consider couples therapy to work through some of the harm and improve communication.

 If your boyfriend says he does not want to change his anger, believe him.
 Assume his current anger issues will persist (or possibly escalate) for the rest of the relationship.
-Ask yourself how long you can live with that.

 About RebeccaRebecca Ogle, LCSW, is a Licensed Clinical Social worker and therapist in Chicago, IL.